gvwilson/thirdbit/src/fiction/in-heck/index.md

 but he couldn't help feeling a little bit of sympathy for them wanting to go and see the world.

-He had known since the first day he met Maddy that she was going to.
+He had known since the first day he met Maddy that she was going to leave some day.
 He had been trying all summer to figure out how to tell her that it was aright, that he understood she needed more than Rusty Bridge could offer and that he wouldn't mind her leaving him behind,